 Resolution or Refusal to resolve?

-This is a short version of the story of the Peacemaker, I chose to share this part as this has been my understanding of the Eastern White Pine Tree as a beacon of peace - this is the message White Pine gave me during that ceremony.
+This is a short version of the story of the Peacemaker, I chose to share this part as from my direct communication with the Eastern White Pine Tree this has been my understanding - it stands as a beacon of Peace - this is the message White Pine gave me during that ceremony:

 “Hear our call, Hear our prayer, Peace be With You.
 Standing tall for us all, Peace brings Harmony.”

-Here we can refer back to the Peacemaker taught that for a society to be truly stable, it must master these three principles the first of which is not just the absence of war, but a state of mind.
-It is the active practice of "The Good Mind," where individuals align their thoughts with the welfare of the community and the natural world.
+Here we can refer back to the Peacemaker’s story, which teaches that for a society to be truly stable, it must master three principles of the Great Law of Peace.
+The first law refers to the ’The Good Mind’ which is not just the absence of war, but a state of mind.
+It is the active practice, where individuals align their thoughts with the welfare of the community and the natural world.

 So how do we keep a Good Mind to ensure we act from a place of considered response rather than unbalanced reaction?
 To ensure we are fair in our words and actions?